 It is vital to serve a statutory demand properly.
 Failure to do so can invalidate the whole process and lead to an unwanted costs order against you.
 Let our experts help

-If it is a company statutory demand, it should be served at the registered office of the company.
-This is pursuant to the Insolvency Act 1986 (Section 123(1)(a)).
+If it is a company statutory demand, it should be served at the registered office of the company in accordance with the Insolvency Act 1986 (Section 123(1)(a)).

 If the process server cannot serve the statutory demand then it is possible to serve the statutory demand by what is called substituted service.
 Often a process server will leave what is called a letter of appointment and if the debtor does not turn up at the right time on the appointed day, the statutory demand can be served by post through the letterbox or other means.

-Our expert team of statutory demand solicitors at Francis Wilks & Jones are here to help you with your statutory demand questions.
-Our knowledge of stat demands and practical daily experience means that we can assist whatever the nature of your statutory demand claim.
+Our expert team of statutory demand solicitors at Francis Wilks & Jones are here to help you with your statutory demand questions including any issues relating to service.
+Contact one of our expert friendly team today.